awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 | Other services | \$0.05   | n/a                                                         |
 | Total          | \$0.98   | n/a                                                         |

+> Note: This estimate doesn't include the costs for Amazon VPC

 ### Scenario 2

 This example shows how the charges would be calculated for a deletion job where: